BalaM314/mlogx/spec.md

 Note that you don't *need* to use mlogx, you can call functions and bundle your files with vanilla MLOG(it'll just be annoying to write function calls without `call`).

 Note: Without jump or call statements, the only file executed is main.mlog(x).
 Your other files should contain functions or subroutines that you can call.
-By default, all functions are included in your final program even if you don't use them, however, they don't make your program any slower unless they are executed.
+Functions are only included in your final program if you use them, however, they don't make your program any slower unless they are executed.

 Need help?
 I'm BalaM314#4781, you can ping me in the #logic channel of the official Mindustry discord.